 All components of electron dose (D_D , D_M , and D_S) must be calculated based on the guidance in ORAUT-OTIB-0017 (ORAUT 2005).
-This involves an understanding of the open window result values (e.g., electron or low energy photon), site dosimetry reporting schemes, limit of detection issues, and dosimetry shielding by security credentials and personnel protective equipment.
-Recognizing these confounding factors and using the approach provided in ORAUT (2005) is necessary to determine the dose to assign.
-When calculating the electron dose, separate the non-penetrating doses and determine if they represent >15 keV electrons (corrected for attenuation, if applicable) or <30 keV photons and include any applicable missed dose.
-As discussed in ORAUT (2005), a DCF of 1 is assumed for determining dose to the skin.
+This involves an understanding of the open window result values (e.g., electron or low-energy photon), site dosimetry reporting schemes, limit of detection issues, dosimetry shielding by security credentials, and personal protective equipment.
+Recognizing these complicating factors and using the approach provided in ORAUT (2005) is necessary to determine the dose to assign.
+When calculating the electron dose, separate the nonpenetrating doses and determine if they result from >15 keV electrons (corrected for attenuation, if applicable) include any applicable missed dose.
+As discussed in ORAUT (2005), a DCF of 1 is assumed for determining skin dose.